akka/akka/akka-docs/scala/dispatchers.rst

 * PinnedDispatcher

-  - This dispatcher dedicates a unique thread for each actor passed in as reference.
+  - This dispatcher dedicates a unique thread for each actor using it.

   - Sharability: None